TSX: AYA.TO

 Exploration

 A 120,000m diamond drill program is scheduled in 2024, of which 60,000m will be to explore and expand the 4.2km strike and 60,000m to test geological hypotheses and new targets.
-A mineral resource estimate is expected in H1-2024 that will incorporate drilling data from 2018 through 2023.
+A mineral resource estimate was delivered in H1-2024 that incorporated drilling data from 2018 through 2023.

 History